Hanoi Vietnam Travel Guide

 Avoid orphanages or institutions that may exploit children.
 Research any charity you plan to support to ensure it is legitimate.

-Prioritize fair trade goods and community-based tourism to have a positive impact on local economies and people.
+Prioritize fair trade goods and community-based tourism to create a positive impact on local economies and people.